-The current price of Tether can be found here.
+The current price of Tether can be found on Google Finance.

-You can buy Tether USDT from crypto exchanges such as Coinbase.
+You can buy Tether USDT in the UK from crypto exchanges such as Coinbase.

 BNB, which stands for “Build and Build”, is the native cryptocurrency of the BNB Chain (formerly Binance Smart Chain and Binance Chain).
 It was first minted in July 2017 on Ethereum but later migrated to Binance Chain.